etienne-p/UnityMorphologicalAntialiasing/README.md

 * **Render Pass Event**, the event scheduling the pass within frame rendering.
 Typically you'd use "BeforeRenderingPostProcessing".
 By that point, no subsequent step should create "jaggies", and post process effects may interfere with edge detection.
 * **Intermediate Buffer Type**, lets you select which of the technique's 3 steps you'd like to visualize.
 For example, looking at the edges buffer may help adjusting threshold.
 * **Edge Detect Mode**, the method used for edge detection.
-We implement both depth and luminance based edge detection.
+We implement depth, luminance and normals based edge detection.
 So far we obtained better results with depth.
 Luminance based edge detection tends to struggle to isolate relevant edges wich may lead to artefacts and unnecessary processing of many pixels.
+Note that the normals buffer is only available in deferred rendering and is accessed through reflection, which is fragile.
 * **Threshold**, the threshold used for edge detection.
 * **Max Distance**, the maximal distance in pixels used for pattern detection.